 Modify the Engine to Integrate Client Resource Loading

 The scene file is an external resource that is being loaded by the client.
-With the asynchronously operations, the game engine must stop and wait for the completion of the load process before it can proceed to initialize the game.
-This is because, it is likely that the game initialization will involve processing with the loaded resource.
+With asynchronous operations, the game engine must stop and wait for the completion of the load process before it can initialize the game.
+This is because the game initialization will likely require the loaded resources.

 Coordinate Client Load and Engine Wait in the Loop Module